massline.info

 More recently at least some of the factions that still use the Janashakti name have switched to more serious armed struggle, and the party is now illegal and underground.

 The Hindustan Times claimed (May 9, 2002) that CPI(ML) Janashakti is active in Bihar, and specifically in Kaimur and East Champaran.
-They are also very active in Andhra Pradesh.
+But their primary area of activity is in Andhra Pradesh.

 The M-L movement which was supposed to be the revolutionary alternative in India is still now in a divided state with a number of M-L party-groups existing in India.
 In the decade of '70s our movement was defeated mainly due to the 'left' line we practiced.
 Then onwards, although the process of correction started, but the line that appeared in the name of 'mass line' has so far been unable to solve the main problem concerning developing the class struggle into the level of regular guerrilla warfare.